The Journey

 A small first run is what you can actually ship.

-A basement, a hot iron, a vacuum bag, a print farm, and one person to finish each unit by hand.
-Twenty-five is what we can keep good in the time we have.
+A workshop, a hot iron, a vacuum bag, a print farm, and one person to finish each unit by hand.
+Ten is what we can keep good in the time we have.

 The roads not taken.